-Key auditing items Major auditing activities conducted (1) Status of Group companies' management of business Business audits conducted via interviews with the management teams of group companies Visits made to five group companies outside Japan (United States, Germany, Netherlands and Belgium) Held interviews with management teams at major group companies and operating bases in Japan (2) Monitoring of the execution of duties by Directors and the process for determining Director nomination and remuneration Interviews and exchanges of opinions with the management team Held meetings with the President & CEO and others in charge of execution Full-time Audit and Supervisory Committee Members participated as members of the discretionary Nomination and Compensation Advisory Committee Monitored the status of examination and deliberation concerning the nomination and remuneration of Directors (as one of the supervisory functions of the Audit and Supervisory Committee) (3) Communication with accounting auditors Exchange of opinions and discussions on a regular/irregular basis Held quarterly meetings to share input on audit-related themes Held meetings for the accounting auditor to announce the status of audits on quarterly financial results (including exchanging opinions on major considerations in audits) Discussed other important topics related to auditing Discussed other important topics related to auditing (4) Cooperation with the Internal Audit Division Initiatives relating to organizational audits in cooperation with the Internal Audit Division • Jointly developed an annual audit plan and gave joint explanation of the plan to the Board of Directors • Head of the Internal Audit Division attended monthly meetings of the Audit and Supervisory Committee and reported on the status of the activities by the Internal Audit Division • Promoted collaboration through dual reporting line (5) Initiatives to prevent conflicts of interests between major and minority shareholders All Audit and Supervisory Committee members interviewed the Director & CSO and the person in charge of the Purchasing Division responsible for the practical aspects of procuring raw materials.
-As a result of hearing about the status of transactions with major shareholders (mainly the process for purchasing raw materials), the Committee confirmed that there were no conflicts of the interests.
-The Committee reported the results to the Board of Directors.
+Key auditing items Major auditing activities conducted (1) Status of Group companies' management of business Business audits conducted via interviews with the management teams of group companies Visits made to five group companies outside Japan (United States, Germany, Netherlands and Belgium) Held interviews with management teams at major group companies and operating bases in Japan (2) Monitoring of the execution of duties by Directors and the process for determining Director nomination and remuneration Interviews and exchanges of opinions with the management team Held meetings with the President &amp; CEO and others in charge of execution Full-time Audit and Supervisory Committee Members participated as members of the discretionary Norr Committee Monitored the status of examination and deliberation concerning the nomination and remuneration of Difunctions of the Audit and Supervisory Committee) (3) Communication with accounting auditors Held quarterly meetings to share input on audit-related themes Held meetings for the accounting auditor to announce the status of audits on quarterly financial results (including exchanging opinions on major considerations in audits) Discussed other important topics related to auditing Reporting Line Board of Directors Reports and explanations Audit and Supervisory Committee (4) Cooperation with the Internal Audit Division Initiatives relating to organizational audits in cooperation with the Internal Audit Division • Jointly developed an annual audit plan and gave joint explanation of the plan to the Board of Directors • Head of the Internal Audit Division attended monthly meetings of the Audit and Supervisory Committee and reported on the status of the activities by the Internal Audit Division • Promoted collaboration through dual reporting line Reporting the Command Same information at the same time Internal Audit Division (5) Initiatives to prevent conflicts of interests between major and minority shareholders All Audit and Supervisory Committee members interviewed the Director & CSO and the person in charge the practical aspects of procuring raw materials.
+As a result of hearing about the status of transactions wi for purchasing raw materials), the Committee confirmed that there were no conflicts of the interests.
+The 6 Board of Directors. th major shareholders (mainly the process